Money Saving Tips for Families

 1) Work Out Your Budget

 The first step to having a better handle on your finances is to budget.
 This way, you’ll find it easier to ensure you can afford the things your family needs and wants.
-To do so, take a look at your recent bank statements to figure out how much money is coming in, and (crucially) how much is going out.
+To do so, take a look at your recent bank statements to figure out how much money is coming in and (crucially) how much is going out.

 2) Apply for Support and Benefits

 Are you claiming all the financial support you are entitled to?
-There are lots of benefits available to help with the cost of looking after children and new-born babies.
+There are lots of benefits available to help with the cost of looking after children and newborn babies.
 For example, if you’re pregnant, you can avail of free NHS prescriptions and dental care for up to a year after your child is born.

-You should also be eligible for child benefit, which is a monthly payment for every child that you have.
+You should also be eligible for child benefit, a monthly payment for every child you have.
 In the 2020/21 tax year, child benefit pays £21.05 per week for your oldest child and £13.95 per week for each additional child.
 There is no limit on the number of children you are eligible to claim for.

 It may be worthwhile looking further into what benefits you may be entitled to – some, such as child tax credits, are dependent on your income, while other benefits are available to all parents.

 If you have babies or young children in your family, you might be surprised to find how much you could save by purchasing non-brand formula and nappies.
 You might also be surprised to find that there’s usually little difference between branded and non-branded products.

 Buying off-brand doesn’t have to stop at baby products – generic medicines are generally available at a fraction of the cost of branded ones, and it’s possible to make huge savings on things like toiletries, too.